 Both the car spoiler and wing are going to have relative costs.
 On average, you can expect to spend anywhere from $25 to $250 for the spoiler or wing.
 Of course, if you are looking for something more performance-focused, the price could go up much higher.
 The overall price depends on your car type, the paint color and the materials you choose.

 If you can install the spoiler or wing yourself, you won’t need to spend more on labor.
 Even if you need to buy a few supplies to get the job done, it might be worth the savings.
 However, if you don’t know what you are doing, you might spend an hour or two on labor costs.
-This investment is well-spent when you could damage the car doing it yourself.
+This investment is well-spent considering that you could damage the car doing it yourself.
 Paying for any damage caused will cost more than having a professional help you out in the beginning.
 It’s not worth the risk.